 The Philippines, home to beautiful beaches, chilled island vibes, interesting history and wonderfully kind and welcoming people.
 It’s one of the very best places I’ve been to.
-In fact, I enjoyed the Philippines so much that I couldn’t wait for a return visit.
+In fact, I love the Philippines so much that I can’t wait for a return visit.
 However, having been to the Philippines twice now, I thought I’d share all of the useful information and vital tips I’ve gathered on my trips in this Philippines Travel Guide.

 Take a read below and let me know if you have any questions or thoughts.
 I hope you find these useful whilst planning your Philippines itinerary!